 [7] Her two-volume masterpiece The Printing Press as an Agent of Change (2nd Edn, Cambridge: Cambridge University Press, 1979) gave rise to the new discipline of “print studies”.

-[8] Martin Conboy and John Steel, (Eds.)
+[8] Martin Conboy and John Steel (Eds.)
 (London: Routledge, 2015).

 [9] Joad Raymond, Pamphlets and Pamphleteering (Cambridge: Cambridge University Press, 2003,), 7.